csh3/RegCloser/README.md

 ### 4.2.
 Prerequisite file

-A prerequisite file is needed to specify the path of software package and the directory storing the sequence reads, as well as the information of different libraries.
+A prerequisite file is needed to specify the directory storing the sequence reads and the information of different libraries.
 An example is illustrated below.

 ```
-Code_path: /home/RegCloser
 Reads_directory: /home/E.coli/reads
 frag		frag_1.fastq		frag_2.fastq		300     20     FR    1
 shortjump	shortjump_1.fastq	shortjump_2.fastq	3600    298    RF    2